ccatpham/PoliticalObserver/README.md

 terminal.
 To confirm you're in the project root you should have a package.json file in your current working directory.

+It can also be useful to delete your node_modules folder if you've ran npm install before and also delete the package-lock.json if there is one before installing.

 You can now install the remaining dependencies with the following terminal
 command: `npm install`